Auto No-Fault Intentional Injuries Exclusion – You Don’t Have to Prove Innocence

 Imagine a case where a husband (we will call him Todd) is arguing with his wife (we’ll call her Margo) on a city sidewalk.
 Things escalate to the point Todd foolishly attempts to escape the argument by crossing a busy street in rush hour traffic.
 In the heat of the moment, Todd truly believes he can cross without being hit by a car.
 Tragically, however, he misjudges the situation, darts into traffic, and a fast-moving vehicle strikes him.
 As a result, he suffers a massive brain injury and several orthopedic injuries.
 These injuries eventually result in his death several months later.

 Todd and Margo can make a claim for payment of no-fault benefits under these instances.
 These benefits would cover Todd’s medical bills, funeral expenses, and lost income.
-Accordingly, Margo files a claim with the responsible no-fault insurer and properly informs them what happened.
+Accordingly, Margo files a claim with the responsible no-fault insurer and properly informs them of what happened.

 Unfortunately, upon learning that Todd and Margo were in a heated argument at the time of the accident, the insurance company immediately takes the position that Todd darted into traffic with the intention of inflicting harm to himself or killing himself.
 Ultimately, the insurance company denies the claim under the intentional injuries exclusion.